-This is a recipe for Dijon and Honey Shrimp which is simply and quickly grilled.
-The sauce makes a beautiful glaze.
+This is a recipe for Dijon and Honey Glazed Shrimp which is simple and quickly grilled.
+Ready in about 15 minutes, the sauce makes a beautiful glaze.
 An easy and flavorful recipe for grilled shrimp.

 My two Webers are definitely front and center stage this weekend.
 I plan to grill, then I’m going to grill and then I think I’ll grill some more.
 Let’s take a look at this grilled shrimp recipe.